MicrosoftDocs/powerapps-docs/articles/run-app-client.md

 [Get started with PowerApps](getting-started.md) may be a good resource.

-## Sign-in to PowerApps ##
+## Sign in to PowerApps ##
-The first time you sign-in, you are prompted to sign-in to PowerApps using your Azure Active Directory credentials:
+The first time you sign in, you are prompted to sign in to PowerApps using your Azure Active Directory credentials:

 ![Login user](./media/run-app-client/run-client-login.png)

 ## Launch an app ##
-To run apps on tablets and phones:
+To use apps on tablets and phones:

 1. Launch the app by tapping on the app icon.
 2. For apps that are shared with you, you get a notification.
 Select the notification to open the app.

 ## Give consent ##
-If the app requires a connection to a data sources, or required consent to use the device, you are prompted for the configuration before running the app:
+If the app requires a connection to a data sources, or requires consent to use the device, you are prompted for the configuration before you use the app:

 ![Connection](./media/run-app-client/app-connection.png)